Online Tone Generator

 Start volume low - high frequencies and square waves can be harsh.
 Most adults stop hearing above 15-17 kHz.

-Pick a waveform, set a frequency with the slider or by typing an exact value, and press Play.
-Sweep slowly upward to find the top of your hearing range, or send the tone to one channel to test a single speaker.
-Start with the volume low.
-High frequencies get piercing fast.
+Pick a waveform, set a frequency with the slider or by typing an exact value in Hz, and press Play.
+Sweep slowly up to find the top of your hearing range, or send the tone to one channel to test a single speaker.
+Keep the volume low to start.
+High frequencies turn piercing fast.

 How to use

 1. Pick a waveform.
-Choose Sine for a pure tone, the other shapes for harsher timbres, or White/Pink noise for a full-spectrum sound.
+Choose Sine for a pure, single-frequency tone, Square or Sawtooth for a harsher buzzy timbre, or White and Pink noise for a full-spectrum hiss.

 2. Set the frequency.
 Drag the slider or type an exact value in Hz.
-Start low and keep the volume modest.
-High frequencies can be piercing.
+Start around 1 kHz and move from there.

 Why test this

 A pure, controllable tone is a measuring stick for everything audio.
-With one you can map the upper edge of your own hearing, a quick proxy for age-related hearing loss, by sweeping up until the sound vanishes.
-You can confirm whether a speaker or headphone actually reproduces the deep bass or sparkly highs it claims, since cheap drivers quietly roll off at the extremes.
-You can hunt down a rattle or a room resonance by parking a low frequency and listening for what buzzes.
-And pink noise, played through each speaker, is the classic way to check that a system sounds balanced rather than boomy or harsh.
-None of this needs an app or a signal generator on the bench.
-A browser oscillator is accurate enough for every practical check short of lab calibration.
+Sweep it up until the sound disappears and you've mapped the top of your own hearing, a quick proxy for age-related loss.
+Park it at the deep bass or the sparkly highs a speaker claims to reach, and you find out whether the driver actually gets there or quietly rolls off at the extremes.
+Hold a low frequency and walk the room, and a rattle or a standing-wave resonance gives itself away by what buzzes.
+Pink noise through each speaker is the classic check for a system that sounds balanced instead of boomy or harsh.
+None of this needs an app or a bench signal generator.
+A browser oscillator is accurate enough for every practical test short of lab calibration.

 What the results mean

 A sine tone should sound smooth and pure at any frequency your gear and ears can handle.
-Sweep slowly upward at a modest volume and note where it fades to nothing.
-That number is roughly your hearing ceiling, and anything past the mid-teens of kHz is already good for an adult.
-At the low end, if a deep tone produces only a faint click or nothing at all, your speaker can't move enough air for that frequency, which is normal for laptop and phone speakers.
-Buzzing or rattling on a steady tone usually isn't the driver but something loose vibrating nearby, or a room mode at that frequency.
-With the harsher waveforms expect an edgy, harmonic-rich sound; if even a sine tone breaks up, you're clipping, so drop the volume.
-Use the left/right routing to compare your two ears or two speakers at the exact same frequency and level.
+Sweep slowly up at a modest volume and note where it fades to nothing.
+That point is roughly your hearing ceiling, and anything past the mid-teens of kHz is already good for an adult.
+At the bottom end, a deep tone that gives only a faint click, or nothing, means the speaker can't move enough air down there.
+That's normal for laptop and phone speakers.
+Buzzing or rattling on a steady tone is usually not the driver itself but something loose vibrating nearby, or a room mode at that exact frequency.
+The harsher waveforms are meant to sound edgy and harmonic-rich.
+If even a clean sine tone breaks up, you're clipping, so drop the volume.
+Use the Left and Right routing to compare your two ears or two speakers at the same frequency and level.

 FAQ